Brazilian Air Force One

-Secondary aircraft (VC-2)
+Main aircraft

+The main presidential aircraft currently used to transport the President of Brazil provisionally are two military version Airbus A330-200s with callsign (FAB-2901 and FAB-2902) designated by the Brazilian Air Force as KC-30.

-Two modified Embraer 190 jets, Air Force designation VC-2, christened as "Bartolomeu de Gusmão" and "Augusto Severo", are used for presidential travel within Brazil and South America.
+The presidency also uses two modified Embraer 190 jets, Air Force designation VC-2, christened as "Bartolomeu de Gusmão" and "Augusto Severo", for presidential travel within Brazil and South America.
 The Brazilian Air Force purchased the aircraft on 2 June 2008 to replace the two Boeing 737-2N3 (VC-96) that were previously used for short-range presidential transport.
-Comfort, safety, performance and technology were the priorities for choosing the new Embraer jets.
 The aircraft is configured with special communications systems, a private presidential office and a meeting room.
 It has the capacity for carrying 40 passengers with a range of over 2,500 miles.

 Other aircraft

 Along with the VC-1A and the VC-2s, 21 other aircraft are part of the fleet: